Diyar Rabi'a: Structure

 Diyar Rabi'a encompasses the upper reaches of the river Khabur and its tributaries, i.e. the regions of Tur Abdin and Beth Arabaye, as well as both shores of the river Tigris from the vicinity of Jazirat ibn Umar in the north to the boundary with Iraq in the area of Tikrit in the south, including the lower reaches of the Upper Zab and Lower Zab.
 The main city of the province was Mosul (Arabic al-Mawsil), with other important urban centres at Balad, Jazirat ibn Umar, al-Sinn, Barqa'id, Sinjar, Nisibis, Mardin and Ra's al-'Ayn.
 According to Michael Morony, Nisibis had been the administrative center of the region from the Sassanian times to the Abbasid period, though this is supported only from the evidence from the Abbasid period.
-It seems likely, that during the Ummayad period the Diyar Rabi'a was not yet a administrative subdivision of the Jazira province and was only created in Abbasid times.
+It seems likely, that during the Umayyad period the Diyar Rabi'a was not yet a administrative subdivision of the Jazira province and was only created in Abbasid times.